Entropy zero area preserving diffeomorphisms of $S^2$: Reducing Arcs in Annular Covers

-A properly embedded line $\ell \subset N_{\hat X}$ is {\em essential} if it is not properly isotopic into arbitrarily small neighborhoods of some end of $N_{\hat X}$.
-Each essential $\ell$ is properly isotopic to a unique geodesic.
-The action of $f_\sigma$ on isotopy classes of properly embedded lines in $N_{\hat X}$ is captured by the map ${f_\sigma} _\#$ on geodesics defined in section~\ref{hyperbolic}.
+Recall that a properly embedded line $\ell \subset \mrA_{X}$ is essential if it is not properly isotopic into arbitrarily small neighborhoods of some end of $\mrA_{ X}$ and that each essential $\ell$ is properly isotopic to a unique geodesic.
+The action of $h$ on isotopy classes of properly embedded lines in $\mrA_{X}$ is captured by the map $h _\#$ on geodesics defined in section~\ref{hyperbolic}.